core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 {::boilerplate bcp14}

-This specification requires readers to be familiar with all the terms and concepts that are discussed in {{RFC7641}}.
+This specification requires readers to be familiar with all the terms and concepts that are discussed in {{-coap}} and {{RFC7641}}.
 This specification makes use of the following additional terminology:

 Notification Band:
 : A resource value range that  may be bounded by a minimum and maximum value or may be unbounded having either a minimum or maximum value.